Non-equilibration, synchronization, and time crystals in isotropic Heisenberg models: Main results

 Our present assumption regarding the energies $E_n^0$ is in essence quite similar in spirit to these common assumptions regarding the level statistics.
 Namely, we assume that the maximal energy gap degeneracy in (\ref{18}) grows at most subexponentially with the system size $\dof$.
 Indeed, this is closely related to requiring that the level statistics does not develop delta-peaks in the thermodynamic limit.
 In particular, this also means that the maximal number of pairwise identical energies $E_n^0$ must grow at most subexponentially with $\dof$, see remark (ii) at the end of Sec.~\ref{s31}.

-Though not rigorously provable, it is intuitively evident that this assumption will be generically fulfilled in the sense that the set of model parameters $J_{ij}$ in (\ref{3}) which violates the assumption is of negligible measure compared to the set of all the {\em a priori} possible (and physically sensible) values of those parameters.
-Since there is usually no {\em a priori} reason why some specific model of actual interest must belong to this exceptional subset, it is physically reasonable to take for granted that the model indeed is a member of the overwhelming majority.

-Finally, it is also noteworthy that our above assumptions regarding $\pmax$ and $\gap$ are by now very well-established in the context of equilibration and thermalization in many-body quantum systems, and that there exists essentially no rigorous analytical result in this context which is valid without taking for granted the same or some very similar assumptions \cite{mor18,gog16,rei08,lin09,sho11,sho12,rei12,bal16,far17,tas98,sre99,mul15,imb16,gal18,wil19}.
+Finally, it is also noteworthy that our above assumptions regarding $\pmax$ and $\gap$ are by now very well-established in the context of equilibration in many-body quantum systems, and that there exists essentially no rigorous analytical result in this context which is valid without taking for granted the same or some very similar assumptions \cite{mor18,gog16,rei08,lin09,sho11,sho12,rei12,bal16,far17,tas98,sre99,mul15,imb16,gal18,wil19}.

 Altogether, we thus can and will take our above assumptions regarding $\pmax$ and $\gap$ for granted.
 For large $\dof$, the small factor $\pmax$ in (\ref{20}) then overrules by far the factors $\gap$ and $\dof^2$ on the right-hand side of (\ref{19}), implying that the time-averaged variance on the left-hand side of (\ref{19}) will be exponentially small compared to the (squared) measurement range $\Da$ of the observable.
 In turn, this is only possible if the difference $\At - \Att$ is unmeasurably small (below the resolution limit of the measurement device $A$) for the overwhelming majority of all time points $t\in[0,T]$.
-As already said in the Introduction, time points $t$ belonging to the complementary, exceedingly small minority are generically expected to occur during the initial transient relaxations processes, and on the occasion of the well-known, exceedingly rare, but unavoidable quantum-revivals events.
-(The initial relaxation may in fact be viewed as one of them.
-Moreover, the origin of those revivals is closely related to the fact that the sum in (\ref{9}) is a quasi-periodic function of $t$.)
+As already said in the Introduction, time points $t$ belonging to the complementary, exceedingly small minority are generically expected to occur during the initial transient relaxations processes, and on the occasion of the well-known, exceedingly rare, but unavoidable quantum recurrences or revivals, see, e.g., Ref. \cite{rid23} and further references therein.
+The initial relaxation may in fact be viewed as one of them.
+Moreover, the origin of those revivals is closely related to the fact that the sum in (\ref{9}) is a quasi-periodic function of $t$.
 All these complications are effectively taken into account by our requirement above (\ref{19}) that $T$ must be sufficiently large.

 In summary, our main finding is that the deviations between $\At$ and $\Att$ will be negligibly small for the overwhelming majority of all sufficiently late times $t$, symbolically indicated as